 Clare Auten I am a special ed teacher.
 My surgeon also said 8 weeks but did the paperwork for the full 12 allowed by fmla.
 When I questioned it, he said that it was easier to write something and send me back early than extend the time.
 That being said, I ended up using 10 weeks so I could jump back in after spring break....I was ready.

 Elaine Cutri I had a 10 lbs lifting restriction for 8-10 weeks.
-Lifting and pulling patients is very different than lifting groceries or babies.
-Artie has a good suggestion. ...
+Lifting and pulling patients is very different tha ...
 Read more

 Elaine Cutri I had a 10 lbs lifting restriction for 8-10 weeks.
 Lifting and pulling patients is very different than lifting groceries or babies.
 Artie has a good suggestion.
 Waiting a few extra weeks is a moment in time.
 Ruining your surgeon's work may stay with you for a very long time.
-Best wishes Whitney π
+Best wishes Whitney 💝

 Liz Burroughs I went back to work full-time 6 weeks after my surgery.
 It was a little hard for me just because of the long hours.
 I have a desk job & rarely have to do any lifting.
 Maybe you can start back part-time & see how it goes.
 Listen to your body & don't do too much too soon.
 Maybe you can request more medical leave time in case you need it.
 Good luck!